top of page

 Anxiety can feel isolating, overwhelming, and even paralyzing at times.
-When worries build up, it’s easy to retreat inward and try to manage everything alone.
+When worries build up, it’s easy to retreat inward and try to "hustle" through it alone.
 However, research and experience show that connection and social support are vital in reducing anxiety.
-When we open up about our struggles, we remind ourselves that we are not alone—and that in itself can be profoundly healing.
+When we find the courage to open up about our struggles, we remind ourselves that we are not alone, and that in itself can be profoundly healing.

 Why Connection Matters